LAMBERT: Layout-Aware (Language) Modeling for information extraction: Conclusions and further research

+Let us recall that in a typical Transformer encoder, a single attention head transforms its input vectors into three sequences: queries \(q_{i}\in \RR^{d}\), keys \(k_{i}\in\RR^{d}\), and values \(v_{i}\in\RR^{d}\).
+The raw attention scores are then computed as \(\alpha_{ij} = d^{-1/2}q_{i}^{T}k_{j}\).
+Afterwards, they are normalized using softmax, and used as weights in linear combinations of value vectors.

+The point of relative bias is to modify the computation of the raw attention scores by introducing a bias term: \(\alpha'_{ij} = \alpha_{ij} + \beta_{ij}\).
+In the sequential setting, \(\beta_{ij} = W(i-j)\) is a trainable weight, depending on the relative sequential position of tokens \(i\) and \(j\).
+This form of attention bias was introduced in \citep{Raffel2020}, and we will refer to it as \emph{sequential attention bias}.

+We introduce a simple and natural extension of this mechanism to the two-dimensional context.
+In our case, the bias \(\beta_{ij}\) depends on the relative positions of the tokens.
+More precisely, let \(C \gg 1\) be an integer resolution factor (the number of cells in a grid used to discretize the normalized coordinates).
+If \(b_{i} = (x_{1}, y_{1}, x_{2}, y_{2})\) is the normalized bounding box of the \(i\)-th token, we first reduce it to a \(2\)-dimensional position \((\xi_{i},\eta_{i}) = (Cx_{1}, C(y_{1}+y_{2})/2) \), and then define

+where \(H(\ell)\) and \(V(\ell)\) are trainable weights defined for every integer \(\ell \in [-C, C)\).
+A good value for \(C\) should allow for a distinction between consecutive lines and tokens, without unnecessarily affecting performance.
+For a typical document \(C=100\) is enough, and we fix this in our experiments.

+This form of attention bias will be referred to as \emph{2D attention bias}.
+We suspect that it should help in analyzing, say, tables by allowing the learning of relationships between cells.

+All experiments were performed on 8 NVIDIA Tesla V100 32GB GPUs.
+As our pretrained base model we used RoBERTa in its smaller, base variant (125M parameters, 12 layers, 12 attention heads, hidden dimension 768).
+This was also employed as the baseline, after additional training on the same dataset we used for LAMBERT.
+The implementation and pretrained weights from the \texttt{transformers} library \citep{pytorch-transformers} were used.

+In the LAMBERT model, we used the layout embeddings of dimension \(k=128\), and initialized the adapter layer \(L\) with standard deviation \(\sigma=0.02\), as noted in Section~\ref{sec:proposed-method}.
+For comparison, in our experiments, we also included the published version of the LayoutLM model \citep{xu2019layoutlm}, which is of a similar size.

-The models were trained on a language modeling task extended with layout information; and subsequently, on downstream information extraction tasks.
-In the remainder of the paper, these two stages will be referred to as \emph{training} and \emph{fine-tuning}, respectively.
+The models were trained on a masked language modeling objective extended with layout information (with the same settings as the original RoBERTa \citep{liu2019-roberta}); and subsequently, on downstream information extraction tasks.
+In the remainder of the paper, these two stages will be referred to as, respectively, \emph{training} and \emph{fine-tuning}.